 Carnegie Mellon University

-In 2023, Carnegie Mellon University launched an exciting new academic and research organization, the Carnegie Mellon Institute for Strategy & Technology (CMIST).
-As a result, what was once known as the Institute for Politics and Strategy (IPS) has now evolved into CMIST, a university-wide initiative devoted to the wise development, use, and governance of new and emerging technologies.
-These powerful new tools, from artificial intelligence to biotechnology and beyond, are changing national and international security and having a powerful effect on global stability.
+Carnegie Mellon Institute for Strategy and Technology is the academic home of the study of Political Science and International Relations within the Dietrich College of Humanities and Social Sciences.
+In 2023, Carnegie Mellon University launched an exciting new academic and research organization, the Carnegie Mellon Institute for Strategy and Technology (CMIST).
+As a result, what was once known as the Institute for Politics and Strategy (IPS) evolved into CMIST, a university-wide initiative devoted to applying the tools of political science to the wise development, use, and governance of emerging technologies--from artificial intelligence to biotechnology and beyond.
+We are proud of our mission as social scientists, solving pressing problems and helping to ensure that technology serves humanity.

 Our students and faculty do cutting-edge work in security and technology, grand strategy and national security, cybersecurity and international conflict, military strategy and doctrine, the politics of key regions of the world, political economy and global inequality, representation and voting rights, climate change and development, repression and human rights, international law and diplomacy, political psychology and public opinion, and social change and revolution.
 Our graduates embark on careers in government, law, public policy, intelligence, national defense, consulting, international development, science and technology policy, and more.